Maelstrom8/Mountain-Blade/README.md

 https://user-images.githubusercontent.com/17627623/225478406-c5bf10ac-3b6c-45fb-9924-49e40c55b952.mp4

 ------------------------------------------------------------------------------------------------------

-Now, go to where you installed the list, and open the folder labelled **GAME FILES FOLDER** - these NEED to be extracted to specific locations

-1. Take `NovusLauncher` and copy it into your root game folder eg "F:\SteamLibrary\steamapps\common\Mount & Blade II Bannerlord" - [example](https://i.imgur.com/R4HCPAh.png)
-2. Take `Configs` and copy it into your user documents eg ".\Documents\Mount and Blade II Bannerlord" - [example](https://i.imgur.com/xgL062d.png)
-3. Open `ModOrganizer.exe` within the list's directory and navigate to the drop down menu on the top right, hit the arrow and hit `<Edit...>`
-4. All the way to the left next to "Executables" is a plus sign, click it and select "add from file"
-5. Navigate to the `NovusLauncher.exe` you moved over to your Bannerlord folder, hit apply
+1. Using the video above, add `NovusLauncher.exe` as an executable (Use the plus sign, and navigiate to your root game folder where you extracted it, select the exe, hit apply)
-6. PS make sure your managed game under settings points to the base TaleWorlds launcher - [example](https://i.imgur.com/F9vUdly.png)
+2. Make sure your managed game under settings points to the base [TaleWorlds launcher](https://i.imgur.com/F9vUdly.png)
-7. Additionally, if you **want** [Adonnay's really cool Exotic Weaponry](https://www.nexusmods.com/mountandblade2bannerlord/mods/2620) to be added to the tournament prize pool, please navigate to the incovenient location known as `C:\ProgramData\Mount & Blade II: Bannerlord\AEW` and modify `AEW.settings.xml`, so the values are *true* instead of *false*.
+3. Additionally, if you **want** [Adonnay's really cool Exotic Weaponry](https://www.nexusmods.com/mountandblade2bannerlord/mods/2620) to be added to the tournament prize pool, please navigate to the incovenient location known as `C:\ProgramData\Mount & Blade II: Bannerlord\AEW` and modify `AEW.settings.xml`, so the values are *true* instead of *false*.
 If you don't see the folder, google "how 2 show hidden files, folders and drives".

-You are generally ready to play, but there are one or two configs that aren't saved globally and have to be set every time you start a new game, but that's for another section.
+You are generally ready to play, but there are one or two configs that aren't saved globally and have to be set every time you start a new game.

-#### Playing Calradia Under Fire

-1. Navigate to your installed modlist folder and double-click on `ModOrganizer.exe`
-2. Make sure Novus Launcher is selected as the launcher and hit run - [example](https://i.imgur.com/6dW3cwd.png)
+1. Launch the game by running Novus Launcher through MO2
-3. Make sure `ModlistProfile` is selected under Novus Launcher if you want to play the main one - [example](https://i.imgur.com/clS9och.png)
+2. Make sure `CalradiaUnderFire` is selected under at the top of the Novus Launcher and then hit the green Play button.

-If you're using the main profile, there are some **important** additional steps you need to take, because some configs are only saved on a per save basis.
+3. Adjust the following:

+- **Improved Garrisons**
-- Upon a new save, hit left alt + G, go to NPC Settings and make sure it looks like [this](https://i.imgur.com/BkdUc12.jpeg) - do not enable food modules
+   - Press Left Alt + G, go to `NPC Settings` and make sure it looks like [this](https://i.imgur.com/BkdUc12.jpeg).
+Do not enable food module(s)
+- **Governors Handle Issues**
-- Make sure `AI Clan Governers Handles Issues` is enabled under the mod `Governers Handle Issues` - this can be done from the main menu or ESC > Options > Mod Options
+   - Make sure `AI Clan Governors Handles Issues` is enabled under the mod's MCM options.

-**By the way, there reasons why some options are disabled in the MCM options of mods.
-Do not enable them.**
+*By the way, there reasons why some options are disabled in the MCM options of mods.
+Do not enable them.*

 - Realistic Battle Mod
+   - **The Tournament Module** is disabled because to ensure compability with **Banner Kings**
-   - **The Tournament Module** is disabled because I use a Troop Overhaul such as **Warlords Battlefield**
+   - **Troop Overhaul** is disabled because I use the troop overhaul **Warlords Battlefield**, which use their own RBM gear.
 - Xorberax Legacy
-   - **Deadly Combat**, **Deadly Horse Charge** and **Friendly Fire** are disabled to ensure compatibility with **Banner Kings**
+   - **Deadly Combat**, **Deadly Horse Charge** and **Friendly Fire** are disabled to ensure compatibility with **Realistic Battle Mod**
+   - Also **Friendly Fire** doesn't even work
 - Improved Garrisons
-   - **Food Module(s)** in the LAlt + G settings are supposed to be disabled to ensure compatibility with **Banner Kings**
+   - **Food Module(s)** in the Left Alt + G settings are supposed to be disabled to ensure compatibility with **Banner Kings**

 The rest of the changes are a work in progress, untested or personal balance changes I felt were okay.